appsody/website/content/docs/reference/metadata.md

 ## Stack labels

-The following metadata is generated when using the `stack package` command, and then added to the stack image.
+The following labels are generated when using the `stack package` command, and then added to the stack image.

 | Labels                                   | Description                                                                                                                  |
 |------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|